This post is also available in: Español

 Parque de la Sal

 This unique complex is all about mining, geology, and salt, of course!
 It is actually quite big, modern and well-organised.
-Besides the underground church, there are a few other minor attractions, including a small museum that explains how salt extraction started in this area, a tree-shaped climbing tower, and a zip-lining course.
+Besides the underground church, there are a few other minor attractions as well, including a small museum that explains how salt extraction started in this area, a tree-shaped climbing tower, and a zip-lining course.

 If you need to grab a bite, there are a couple of places to eat as well.
 From the park, you can also take a train that brings you to see Zipaquirá’s main highlights.